PaddlePaddle/FastDeploy/examples/application/js/mini_program/README_en.md

 - 4.1 An error occurs `Invalid context type [webgl2] for Canvas#getContext`

-You can leave it alone, it will not affect the normal code operation and demo function
+    **A:** You can leave it alone, it will not affect the normal code operation and demo function

 - 4.2 Preview can't see the result

-It is recommended to try real machine debugging
+    **A:** It is recommended to try real machine debugging

 - 4.3 A black screen appears in the WeChat developer tool, and then there are too many errors

-Restart WeChat Developer Tools
+    **A:** Restart WeChat Developer Tools

 - 4.4 The debugging results of the simulation and the real machine are inconsistent; the simulation cannot detect the text, etc.

-The real machine can prevail;
+    **A:** The real machine can prevail;
     If the simulation cannot detect the text, etc., you can try to change the code at will (add, delete, newline, etc.) and then click to compile

 - 4.5 Prompts such as no response for a long time appear when the phone is debugged or running

-Please continue to wait, model inference will take some time
+    **A:** Please continue to wait, model inference will take some time